Packers shut down Rodgers; QB placed on IR

 GREEN BAY, Wis. -- Aaron Rodgers is done for the season.

 With the Green Bay Packers out of the playoffs, they're not taking any more chances with the two-time NFL MVP's right collarbone.
-They placed him on injured reserve Tuesday, ending his season.
+They placed him on injured reserve Tuesday.

 Rodgers, who missed seven games after he broke his right clavicle on Oct.
-15 at Minnesota, was cleared to return last week against the Panthers.
-But after the Packers lost at Carolina and the Falcons won on Monday night, Green Bay was eliminated from playoff consideration with two games to play.
+15 at Minnesota, returned Sunday against the Panthers.
+But after the Packers lost at Carolina and the Falcons won on Monday night, Green Bay (7-7) was eliminated from playoff consideration with two games to play.
 It's the first time the Packers will miss the postseason since Rodgers' first year as a starter (2008).

-There was no indication that Rodgers experienced a setback because he played last week.
-Both he and coach Mike McCarthy mentioned soreness and, of course, the collarbone wasn't 100 percent healed to begin with.

-Brett Hundley, who went 3-4 in place of Rodgers this season, is expected to start Saturday night against the Vikings.
-The Packers re-signed backup Joe Callahan, who was released last week when the Packers activated Rodgers off IR, and also promoted a third quarterback, rookie Jerod Evans, from the practice squad.
+Packers coach Mike McCarthy said Rodgers did not experience a setback with his collarbone against the Panthers and would not say if this move would have been made if his team was still in playoff contention.

+"With all the factors involved, we felt this was clearly in Aaron Rodgers' best interest," McCarthy said.
+"He's not happy about it.
+It's a hard day for him.
+This is not the way, I don't think, any player wants to see their season come to a conclusion, being on IR.
+We all understand and appreciate and respect his competitive spirit, but we felt as an organization this was in his best interest."

-Rodgers threw three touchdowns in his return against the Panthers but also was sacked three times and threw three interceptions -- the first time he's been picked off that many times in a game since 2009.
+Rodgers threw three touchdowns in his return against the Panthers but also was sacked three times and threw three interceptions -- the first time he has been picked off that many times in a game since 2009.
+McCarthy said Rodgers was sore after taking "a number of hits" against the Panthers.

+Brett Hundley, who went 3-4 in place of Rodgers this season, will start Saturday night against the Vikings.
+Green Bay re-signed backup Joe Callahan, who was released last week when the Packers activated Rodgers off IR.

+McCarthy said the Packers might not be done making roster moves.
+They have an open spot on the roster after they released fullback Joe Kerridge.
+They also released practice squad quarterback Jerod Evans.

 Rodgers had surgery on Oct.
 19 to have 13 screws and two plates implanted to stabilize his collarbone.